What to Do in Milos, Greece: 3 Days of Fishing Villages

 15 minutes south is the third and final notable seafaring village to explore, Klima.
 The rainbow array of elevated porches on these traditional syrmata aren’t merely for aesthetics; rogue waves from passing ferries frequently flood the lower levels considering how close they’re built to the water’s edge as winter storage for fishing boats.
 If you’re shopping in the only souvenir store—Pliatsiko—for handmade treasures, expect to leave with soggy shoes.

-As the most developed, Klima features the largest array of boutique beachfront accommodations replicating life in a fisherman’s home and a cafe restaurant by the water, Astakas.
-That said, I wouldn’t plan to spend too much time here—there’s far better beaches to swim in around Milos compared to this thin strip of seaweed-covered rocks.
+As the most developed village, Klima features the largest array of boutique beachfront accommodations replicating life in a fisherman’s home and a café restaurant by the water, Astakas.
+That said, I wouldn’t spend too much time here—there’s far better beaches around Milos compared to this thin strip of seaweed-covered rocks.

 Papafragas Caves

 In your last aquatic expedition of the day, venture 20 minutes across the island down into the secluded beach cove of Papafragas Caves.
-Continue past the line of cars parked along the side of the road—the initial peninsula flanks an inlet largely filled with floating trash that’s not worth your time.
-Instead, continue driving until you reach another free parking lot on the left, from which you can descend to the hidden natural swimming pool cut into the rock.
+Continue past the line of cars parked along the side of the road—the first peninsula flanks an inlet largely filled with floating trash that’s not worth your time.
+Instead, drive until you reach the free parking lot on the left, from which descent to the hidden natural beach cut into the rock is possible.

 Pro Tip:

 Climb around the gap in the fence and ignore the sign that reads: “Warning!
 Dangerous Cliffs Keep Away”—it’s more of a suggestion anyways.
-From here a narrow ridge is worn into the steep cliffside that can be descended to reach the cove; it’s easiest to stay low and slide down the almost vertical walls around the long, fjord-like channel of turquoise water, tossing any beach bags down from above to free up both hands.
-On that note, the chalky rock is quite crumbly and will cover your clothes in dust if rubbed, so don’t wear anything you’d mind dirtying.
+From here a narrow ridge is worn into the steep cliffside that can be descended to reach the cove; it’s easiest to stay low and slide down the almost vertical walls around the long, fjord-like channel of sea foam green water, tossing any beach bags down from above to free up both hands.
+On that note, the chalky rock is quite crumbly and will cover your clothes in dust if rubbed, so don’t wear anything you mind dirtying.

 Lunch - Muses

-After hopping around the island all morning, head to the south side for an authentic Greek lunch overlooking the ocean from above at Muses.
-With a generational fisherman running the show with his hospitable family, it doesn’t get more traditional than this—their fresh catch of the day allows you to taste his bounty from that same morning!
+After hopping around the island all morning, head 20 minutes south for an authentic Greek lunch overlooking the ocean from above at Muses.
+It doesn’t get more traditional than this, as a generational fisherman runs the show with his hospitable family and their fresh catch of the day allows you to taste his bounty from that same morning!
+No reservations are required, simply stroll up to this casual seaside eatery.

 Day 3